Education at Halfway Juniors

 - Child centred personalised curriculum

-- Empathetic approaches to child development.
+- Empathetic approaches to child development

 Relational and Restorative Practice

-At Halfway Juniors, Relational practice is the deliberate culture-driven commitment to forming respectful, trusting and empathetic relationships between pupils, staff and families.
+At Halfway Juniors, Relational Practice is the deliberate culture-driven commitment to forming respectful, trusting and empathetic relationships between pupils, staff and families.
 Whilst this is rooted within a trauma-informed approach, relational practice is practical culture, approach, systems and procedures which underpin how the curriculum is delivered and the school community interacts, ensuring a safe, emotionally available and positive environment, conducive to engagement and learning for all pupils.
 Our approach at Halfway promotes growth, transparency, accountability and emotional management through staff presenting themselves as coaches and mentors, empowering pupils to consistently engage positively and safely.
 A deliberate partnership is created ensuring a responsibility to manage, repair, restore and be accountable for behaviours, emotions, learning and engagement within the school community, with high expectations coupled with high levels of support.

 Trauma Informed Practice